Reasoning: Extreme Right, Conspiracy, Propaganda, Lack of Ownership Transparency

-American Thinker consist of two sections, one is articles and the other one is blog.
+American Thinker consists of two sections, one is articles and the other one is a blog.
 You can check out their archives Here.

 According to the Southern Poverty Law Center, American Thinker has published Anti-LGBT articles, as well as those by prominent white nationalist, Jared Taylor.
 Further, American Thinker routinely publishes conspiracy theories, such as those by Pamela Geller, who is also on the SPLC’s hate watch list due to anti-Islam positions: Report: Obama said ‘I Am a Muslim’, which has been debunked as a false claim.
 They have also promoted conspiracies about the Seth Rich Murder and they have published numerous articles that are not supportive of the consensus of science, such as this one: The Hoax of ‘Climate Change’

-Overall, we rate the American Thinker, Questionable based on extreme right wing bias, promotion of conspiracy theories/pseudoscience, use of poor sources and failed fact checks.
-(7/18/2016) (M. Huitsing 10/24/2019)
+Overall, we rate the American Thinker, Questionable based on extreme right-wing bias, promotion of conspiracy theories/pseudoscience, use of poor sources, and several failed fact checks.
+(7/18/2016) (M. Huitsing 12/23/2020)